grahamsutton/grahamsutton.dev/content/blog/build-a-job-queue-with-php-and-redis/index.md

 This job queue is simple enough that you could also use `RPOP` instead of `BRPOP` and get the same result.
 The only difference between the two is that `BRPOP` allows you to pop from multiple lists and `RPOP` only pops from one.
 They both are blocking operations that force the execution of your PHP client script to wait until another job is available or until a timeout is reached.

-To show this running in a real time, keep the worker running in your terminal and open another terminal window, tunnel into it, and then add jobs.
+To show this running in a real time, keep the worker running in your terminal and open another terminal window, tunnel into the same `php` container, and then add jobs.
 As you keep adding them, the job queue will keep processing them as they come in.

 ![Worker processing queued jobs in real time](/blog/build-a-job-queue-with-php-and-redis/worker-2.gif)